 Christian Perry, founder and CEO of ChatterQuant has been busy.
 Since taking first place in the Software Track and winning the Final Pitch competition at the Idaho Entrepreneur Challenge in April, he has been building his customer base, undergoing another fund raise and he attended TradeTech Europe 2022 in Paris.

-TradeTech is the largest equity trading conference and ChatterQuant was a sponsor alongside notable others such as Bloomberg, Morgan Stanley, Credit Suisse and Citadel Securities (check out the complete TradeTech sponsors list).
+TradeTech is the largest equity trading conference and ChatterQuant was a sponsor alongside notable others such as Bloomberg, Morgan Stanley, Credit Suisse and Citadel Securities.
 At the conference’s pitch competition for startups, ChatterQuant was voted the most innovative and likely to succeed which Perry said granted them some legitimacy and validates their work.

 ChatterQuant offers real-time discussion and sentiment monitoring on over 28,000 stocks, ETFs, and more than 10,000 cryptocurrencies.
 Using proprietary artificial intelligence algorithms and techniques ChatterQuant is able to make unique data interpretations and provide actionable insights to funds, banks, and traders.
 ChatterQuant has more than 10,000 individual users and multiple institutional customers.

 Originally from Orange County, California, Perry went to University of Montana but quit school to start a business.
 Later, while working at Mammoth Mountain he had an accident.

 “I was in a bad place,” Perry said.
 “It made me realize I wanted to go back to school.
 Boise State was still taking applications when a lot of others were not.
 So I ended up here, but I absolutely love it.”

 Perry learned a lot in Jason MacDonald’s marketing class and it was one of his favorites.
 Perry also credits adjunct professor Brain Sahr.